vaibhav25mim10135-code/Mask-Detection/README.md

 ### Steps to install:-
 * Install dataset the custom dataset on yolo-11s that i have created through label studio , dataset is named as 📁 data.zip.
 * Open Google Colab and open a new notebook
+* If you have nvidia gpu then execute the first code in colab
 * Upload the data.zip file in google colab <img width="1918" height="1078" alt="img2" src="https://github.com/user-attachments/assets/3253a5bd-9950-4382-84f4-06bf049ae01a" />
 * Unzip the data.zip with given code
 * Split the images in training and validation